 Professor Carl Grodach

-Currently, he leads the Australian Research Council project Urban cultural policy and the changing dynamics of cultural production, which aims to identify new directions for urban cultural policy through international comparative research around the emerging nexus between the cultural industries and manufacturing.
+He recently completed the Australian Research Council project Urban cultural policy and the changing dynamics of cultural production, which identified new directions for urban cultural policy through international comparative research around the emerging nexus between the cultural industries and manufacturing.

-Prof Grodach has taught a range of undergraduate and graduate level studio and seminar classes in community development, cultural planning, economic development, strategic planning, urban design, urban theory, and urban revitalization.
-He has also worked closely with his students to produce a diverse set of award-winning plans and studies for community organisations and government in Australia and the US.
+Prof Grodach has taught various undergraduate and graduate-level studio and seminar classes in community development, cultural planning, economic development, strategic planning, urban design, urban theory, and urban revitalisation.
+He has also worked closely with his students to produce a diverse set of award-winning plans and studies for community organisations and governments in Australia and the US.